YuantianDing/cargo-aidoc/README.md

-# cargo-docgen
+# cargo-aidoc

-`cargo-docgen` is a Python script that leverages Large Language Models (LLMs) to automatically generate documentation comments for Rust code items like functions, structs, enums, etc.
+`cargo-aidoc` is a Python script that leverages Large Language Models (LLMs) to automatically generate documentation comments for Rust code items like functions, structs, enums, etc.

 ## Features